SzczypekJ/Cinema_project/README.md

+## Project Versions

+### Dockerized Version
+The full project with Docker support can be found on the `backup_2106` branch.
+This branch includes additional README files that describe how to run the project using Docker.

+### Non-Dockerized Version
-# Full project with dockerization you can find on the backup_2106 branch.
-There are also readme describing how to run the project.
-If you want to test the program itself, we recommend using the version without dockerization, which can be found in this branch (branch main)
+If you prefer to test the program without using Docker, we recommend using the version found in the `main` branch.
+This version does not require Docker and can be run directly on your local environment.

 # Cinema Booking System

 ## Overview